 And it would be a drop in the bucket compared to how much we're producing daily.
 So I don't see that necessarily as the solution.
 I think what he's working on is a component of the solution, and he is certainly-- he's about 20 now-- has certainly helped raise awareness around the issue, particularly with my friend's teenage kids.
 But all around the world, which is fantastic.
 So I really think, although there are these great ideas like companies working on recycling plastic in the same way from the ocean and turning it into stitching on your shoes or your jeans or whatever they're trying to do-- again, I don't think that's a solution, but it is definitely helping raise awareness.
 And for that I value it.

 Sorry, your first question about plastics.
 You were holding up your plastic bottle.
 I would actually discourage you from using that.
 I would not encourage you to throw it out.
 I made the mistake of throwing out a bunch of really wonderful Tupperware and stuff.
 I didn't throw it in the garbage, I gave it to Goodwill.
 In retrospect, I should have kept it and just used it to store things in my office and my garage, because I think you can just use things like that to store non-edible and the non-beverage things in them.
-But I would really encourage you to consider glass, ceramics, or food grade stainless steel instead as your daily water bottle or cup, only because even the plastic vessels that say they are BPA are made with other bisphenols.
+But I would really encourage you to consider glass, ceramics, or food-grade stainless steel instead as your daily water bottle or cup, only because even the plastic vessels that say they are BPA are made with other bisphenols.

-And the two times that I've met with the head of the endocrine disruption department, her name is Antonia Caliphat, at the Center for Disease Control, she has said to me that they cannot track what the BPA is being replaced with BPA free things quickly enough to identify the markers on them.
+And the two times that I've met with the head of the endocrine disruption department, her name is Antonia Calafat, at the Center for Disease Control, she has said to me that they cannot track what the BPA is being replaced with BPA free things quickly enough to identify the markers on them.
 They know that some of it's BPD, BPZ, others bisphenols.
 And she said that what they found is that they are equally bad, if not worse, to BPA.
 And they are estrogenic.
 So I would encourage you to select-- try something else.
 Yeah.
 Yes?

 Audience:[INAUDIBLE] a lot of the stainless steel bottles [INAUDIBLE].

-Dianna Cohen: Plastic tops [INAUDIBLE] plastic waters.
+Dianna Cohen: Plastic tubs, oh plastic liners.

 Audience: --which will have [INAUDIBLE].

 Dianna Cohen: Yeah, they might or they might not.
 I don't know.
 So again, when you go to buy something if you need to buy it, I would open it up and look inside of it and try to choose things that are still also steel or glass or wood or ceramic on the interior.
-I know that most of the bottles do have a silicon o-ring.
+I know that most of the bottles do have a silicon O-ring.
 I am not an expert on silicon.
 We were talking about earlier today.
 I don't know what the ramification of silicon are.
 I know that it's being offered for sale to people to bake things in and all kinds of things having to do with food.
 Again, I'm not a scientist.
 I don't know.
 So I would say if you can use metal.

 I mean, I have some cast iron pans that I use.
 Frying pans.
 And I have one that was my mom's.
 And actually my boyfriend also has one that was his mom's, and we kind of treasure them.
 And we take really good care them and we put oil on them.
 I think that there are beautiful things that can be used for many, many generations.
 So I prefer-- I like old stuff that's well-made and good.
 Yeah?